 This course provides an intense review of the basic elements of Standard English usage to enable students to improve grammar, language, and punctuation skills while employing critical thinking strategies and the writing process to respond to a variety of writing situations.
 The course focuses on sentence, paragraph, and basic essay structure and development with attention to the mechanical and structural elements of the writing process.
-Students who successfully complete this course with a grade of C or higher are then eligible to take ENGL 1113 with ENGL 0142 as a co-requisite course.
-Prerequisite: Satisfactory assessment scores.
+Students who successfully

-ENGL 0142 Integrated Composition Skills (2-0-2)
+Evaluation (3-0-3)